 Basically, this is saying that if you lose money, you will have a chance to earn it back.
 However, if you lose an hour, you can’t replace it.

-Your time is valuable, which is probably evidenced at the end of those days where you reflect on the last 14 or so hours and realize you didn’t really get anything accomplished.
+Your time is valuable, which is probably evidenced at the end of those days when you reflect on the last 14 hours and realize you didn’t really get anything accomplished.
 However, the day is over, and you can’t get it back, so you have to hope to do better tomorrow.

 The key to doing better is to develop a time management skill that helps you focus on what's important in your life.

 Having good time management skills will help you improve the quality of your work, your ability to practice self-discipline, your decision-making abilities, and increase the number of things you can get accomplished in one day.
 Knowing how to effectively manage your time can create a cycle that can improve all aspects of your life.

 If I don’t take the time to plan out my day and I just try to “wing it,” I always find myself wasting time, whether it’s by getting too caught up in a task that isn’t important or realizing I don’t know where to start, so I try to do too many things at once.

 Planning my day also helps me prioritize, as I can easily recognize the tasks I have on deck that actually aren’t that important and won’t end up making it into my schedule.
-I can prioritize my time so that only the things that really matter are able to get my attention throughout the day.
+I can prioritize my time so that only the things that really matter can get my attention throughout the day.